adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 I know this sounds crazy, but I honestly feel like I've done exactly that!
 I haven't tried to actually rigorously prove anything, since I don't think I have the time or the skills necessary to be confident such a pursuit wouldn't be a waste of time.
 But the models and conjectures and proof sketches I give in the rest of this document are pretty satisfyingly convincing to me, and I haven't been able to find any obvious flaws in the reasoning.

 As I already hinted, my next step plan is to create tech-startup-ish democratic organizations as a way to experiment with Persistent Democracy and maybe make the world a better place.
 But I figured writing this theory up enough for others to possibly find flaws or even pursue these questions more rigorously was worth the time.
 The theory below is good enough for me as rough-and-ready permission to go and experiment with Persistent Democracy, since even if this theory had iron-clad proofs we'd need to experiment with it in real life before we could be truly confident in it.
-Someone would have to find a serious and obvious flaw in this reasoning to convince me otherwise.
+In order to convince me not to pursue real world applications of Persistent Democracy, someone would have to find a serious and obvious flaw in this reasoning.

 I haven't done the hard work to make this theory easily understandable and approachable, since I haven't added things like pictures and diagrams and have few examples.
 I'll be happy to do that work if people feel the theory is promising enough to be worth it.

 Please tell me what you think!
 If you have criticisms, please try to be specific.
 I won't find it helpful if you just say something like "you aren't really enough of an expert to make claims this big" or "I'm not convinced by this logic", please point out exactly why.
-I'm perfectly happy to be convinced I'm wrong and have gotten too big for my britches, but only with reasonable couterarguments.
+I'm perfectly happy to be convinced I'm wrong and have gotten too big for my britches, but only with reasonable counterarguments.

 And if you think this sounds convincing and are interested in pursuing these questions more rigorously, also let me know!
 Whether you're a student or an independent researcher or a prestigious scholar, I'm very curious to see where these questions could lead.
-If I ever get the time and space to take a swing at these proofs I'll do so with the help of a [proof assistant like Coq or Lean](TODO) (and in general I'm not *truly* convinced by a proof until it's been machine checked), but likely will never happen, since that's just not my area of comparative advantage.
+If I ever get the time and space to take a swing at these proofs I'll do so with the help of a [proof assistant like Coq or Lean](TODO) (and in general I'm not *truly* convinced by a proof until it's been machine checked), but likely that will never happen, since that's just not my area of comparative advantage.

 Anyway, I hope you enjoy!